Facilitator Marketing 101: Demystifying Blogging and YouTube

 This might sound scary – the thought of creating a video of yourself and posting for the world to see!
 And to call this marketing – even scarier.
 But that’s because we expect it to be professional and perfect.
 Part of that is true.
 Professional, yes – perfect, no. You have earned your colleagues respect because you were YOU!
 So why not introduce yourself to the world?
 It doesn’t have to be expensive and time consuming.
 You can start by creating your own videos around topics you are passionate about.
 Below are 5 steps to get you started.

-1. Take a Video Course: I took a video course by Keri Murphy at Inspired Living that cost me a lot of money.
+1. Take a Video Course: I took a high value video course by Keri Murphy at Inspired Living.
 It was really helpful for me to create a sense of comfort in speaking in front of a camera.
+I have created over 60 videos since taking this course.

 3. Time Your Videos: Make sure your videos are less than 3 to 6 minutes.
 Do tell people, like in a blog, exactly what you were going to talk about.
 Cover your points quickly.
 Show and illustrate them – don’t just talk.
 Have props.
 Sitting usually is boring and stifles the natural you.